Rishikesh-Jadhav/Vit-Paper-replication-from-scratch-on-Custom-Dataset/README.md

-# Replicating Vanilla VIT Paper from Scratch on an Indian Food Dataset: Work in Progress
+# Replicating Vanilla VIT Paper from Scratch on an Indian Food Dataset: Work in Progress............(stay tuned)